compostellaarianna/compostellaarianna/README.md

 ## 🔬 Current work

-I am currently a **Postdoctoral Researcher at the University of Milano-Bicocca**, working on **TELMÌ**, a technology-driven project developed in collaboration with **Politecnico di Milano** and **Fondazione IRCCS Istituto Neurologico Carlo Besta** for linguistically grounded digital interventions for children with linguistic vulnerabilities.
+I am currently a **Postdoctoral Researcher at the University of Milano-Bicocca**, working on **TELMÌ**, a technology-driven project developed with **Politecnico di Milano** and **Fondazione IRCCS Istituto Neurologico Carlo Besta**.

-My work combines **linguistic theory, experimental methodology, and language technologies**, with a particular focus on the use of **Generative AI** for controlled linguistic materials and visual stimuli.

-As part of this work, I designed and coordinated a **structured GenAI-assisted image generation and validation workflow**, translating linguistic and experimental requirements into explicit generation constraints, consistency rules, validation criteria, and error-correction procedures.
+My work focuses on the intersection of **linguistic theory, experimental methodology, and language technologies**.
+I designed and coordinated a **GenAI-assisted generation and validation workflow** for controlled linguistic materials, translating linguistic requirements into explicit generation constraints, consistency rules, quality-control criteria, and human-in-the-loop validation procedures.

-The workflow incorporated strategies for maintaining character and scene consistency, preserving approved visual specifications, reducing spatial ambiguity, and integrating human validation throughout the generation process.
-I supervised a **team of six students** applying these procedures to the development and validation of project materials.

-The practical challenges emerging from this work motivated a broader research line on the **linguistically informed evaluation of Generative AI systems**.

-I developed a **semantic evaluation framework** that translates linguistic phenomena into explicit, testable semantic constraints and evaluates model outputs through **controlled benchmarks, structured annotation, error taxonomies, and quantitative analysis**.
+Building on this work, I developed a **linguistically informed semantic evaluation framework for Generative AI**, combining controlled benchmarks, structured annotation, error taxonomies, and quantitative analysis to identify which semantic constraints models fail to satisfy.

-The framework distinguishes multiple dimensions of semantic accuracy — including **entity identity, numerosity, and spatial relations** — enabling fine-grained analysis of *which linguistic constraints a model fails to satisfy*, rather than relying only on global judgments of output quality.

-This work resulted in the paper **“From Prompt Engineering to Stimulus Validity:
+This research resulted in the paper **“From Prompt Engineering to Stimulus Validity:
-Semantic Constraint Evaluation in Text-to-Image Generation”**, accepted at **CLiC-it 2026 – the Italian Conference on Computational Linguistics**, in Palermo.
+Semantic Constraint Evaluation in Text-to-Image Generation”**, accepted at **CLiC-it 2026 – the Italian Conference on Computational Linguistics**.

-I am also co-supervising **two Master's students**, supporting thesis projects at the intersection of linguistics, language technologies, and experimental research.
+I also supervised a **team of six students working on GenAI-assisted content generation and validation** and currently co-supervise
+**two Master's thesis projects** related to linguistics and language technologies.

 ## 🧩 Areas of expertise